Healthy Sweet Potato Casserole

 Ingredients Needed

-• brown sugar – this adds sweetness to the topping and makes it perfectly crunchy.
-Feel free to use coconut sugar, if desired.
+- brown sugar – this adds sweetness to the topping and makes it perfectly crunchy.

-• pecans – pecans add a nutty flavor and crunch to the topping.
-I personally love the combo of sweet potato and pecans but if needed you can sub walnuts for the pecans or use more oats for a nut-free version.
+- pecans – pecans add a nutty flavor and crunch to the topping.
+I personally love the combo of sweet potato and pecans.

-• almond flour or oat flour – this helps bind the topping together.
+- almond flour or oat flour – this helps bind the topping together.
 Oat flour and almond flour both work great.
-Feel free to use whichever you have on hand.

 How to Make Healthy Sweet Potato Casserole

-Make topping: In a medium mixing bowl, combine the pecans, oats, flour and brown sugar.
-Cut in coconut oil with a fork or knife until the mixture is sandy with pea-sized chunks of oil.
-Set aside.
+Step 2: Combine the pecans, oats, flour and brown sugar in a bowl.
+Cut in coconut oil with a fork or knife until the mixture is sandy.

-Bake: Spoon the sweet potato mixture into a prepared 9×13 or 9×9 baking dish and sprinkle pecan crumble topping over sweet potatoes.
-Bake at 350°F uncovered for 40-45 minutes until the top is golden brown and the sweet potatoes are warm throughout.
+Step 4: Spoon the sweet potato mixture into a prepared baking dish and sprinkle pecan crumble topping over sweet potatoes.
+Bake at 350°F uncovered for 40-45 minutes

 What to Serve with Sweet Potato Casserole